technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 09/Lab 9 - Setting Up Lab Environment for Power Automate Desktop .md

+---
+lab:
+  title: Lab 9 - Setting Up Lab Environment for Power Automate Desktop
+  description: In this lab, participants successfully set up the Power Automate Desktop environment by installing the application, configuring browser extensions, and logging in with their Office 365 credentials.
+By completing the setup process, participants are now ready to use Power Automate Desktop to automate workflows and tasks.
+This lab provides the foundational step to explore automation, ensuring that the environment is configured correctly for future desktop automation tasks.
+  duration: 15 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Power Automate
+    - Office 365
+---

 # **Lab 9 - Setting Up Lab Environment for Power Automate Desktop**

 **Objective:** The objective of this lab is to guide participants